bruderstein/PythonScript/docs/source/scintilla.rst

    successfully performed, an error occurs.
 When a standard Python string is used, no conversion takes place.
 If you need to replace strings in documents in both UTF-8 and ANSI (or other single byte encodings), then it's best to pass unicode strings.

-   ``matchFunction`` is a function that gets callled with each match.
+   ``matchFunction`` is a function that gets called with each match.
 This function receives a single parameter, which is an object resembling a re.MatchObject instance.
    It only resembles an re.MatchObject because it doesn't support all the methods.
 Specifically, ``groupdict()``, ``pos``, ``endpos``, ``re`` and ``string`` methods and properties are not supported.  ``expand()``, ``group()`` and ``groups()`` (for example) all work identically.
 The function should return the string to use as the replacement.